Merkel cements Draghi's ECB chances: analysts

 "Germany could back his candidacy for the position of ECB president," Merkel told Die Zeit in an interview.

-Barclays Capital managing director Julian Callow told AFP that Merkel's backing was indeed "the last box to check" and added: "its the thing that we've been waiting for."
+Barclays Capital managing director Julian Callow told AFP that Merkel's backing was "the last box to check" and added: "its the thing that we've been waiting for."

 German Finance Minister Wolfgang Schaeuble had already suggested he would also like to see Draghi take over at the ECB when Jean-Claude Trichet of France steps down in October.